Bodhisattva: In Theravada Buddhism

 While the veneration of bodhisattvas is much more widespread and popular in the Mahayana Buddhist world, it is also found in Theravada Buddhist regions.
 Bodhisattvas which are venerated in Theravada lands include Natha Deviyo (Avalokiteshvara), Metteya (Maitreya), Upulvan (i.e. Vishnu), Saman (Samantabhadra) and Pattini.
 The veneration of some of these figures may have been influenced by Mahayana Buddhism.
 These figures are also understood as devas that have converted to Buddhism and have sworn to protect it.

 The recounting of Jataka tales, which discuss the bodhisattva deeds of Gautama before his awakening (i.e. during his past lives as a bodhisatta), also remains a popular practice.

-Etymology

-The etymology of the Indic terms bodhisattva and bodhisatta is not fully understood.
-The term bodhi is uncontroversial and means "awakening" or "enlightenment" (from the root budh-).
-The second part of the compound has many possible meanings or derivations, including: